Phil Spector: 1961–1965: Philles Records

+Beginning with "Zip-A-Dee-Doo-Dah", Spector paired his singles with intentionally inconsequential B-sides, which were typically instrumental tracks improvised at the close of a session, to ensure radio programmers played his preferred A-side.
+Spector named the B-sides after various associates, including his psychiatrist ("Dr. Kaplan's Office") and the operator of a hamburger stand located outside of Gold Star ("Brother Julius").
+In some cases, he delegated responsibility for these recordings to keyboardist Don Randi, who stated that Spector ultimately claimed sole credit for many of them.

 The first time Spector put the same amount of effort into an LP as he did into 45s was when he utilized the full Philles roster and the Wrecking Crew to make what he felt would become a hit for the 1963 Christmas season.
 A Christmas Gift for You from Philles Records was released a few days after the assassination of President Kennedy in November 1963.

 On September 28, 1963, the Ronettes appeared at the Cow Palace, near San Francisco.
 Also on the bill were the Righteous Brothers.
 Spector, who was conducting the band for all the acts, was so impressed with Bill Medley and Bobby Hatfield that he bought their contract from Moonglow Records and signed them to Philles.
 In early 1965, "You've Lost That Lovin' Feelin'" became the label's second number 1 single.
 Three more major hits with the duo followed: "Just Once in My Life" (number 9), "Unchained Melody" (number 4, originally the B-side of "Hung on You"), and "Ebb Tide" (number 5).
 Despite having hits, he lost interest in producing the Righteous Brothers and sold their contract and all their master recordings to Verve Records.
 However, the sound of the Righteous Brothers' singles was so distinctive that the act chose to replicate it after leaving Spector, notching a second number 1 hit in 1966 with the Bill Medley–produced "(You're My) Soul and Inspiration".